patrick-lienau/markup-diff/README.md

 ### How to Install

-1. Make sure you have `httrack`, and `coreutils` installed.
+1. Make sure you have **`wget`**, and **`coreutils`** installed.
 On macOS can be installed via [homebrew](https://brew.sh/).
     ```bassh
     brew update
-    brew install httrack
+    brew install wget
     brew install coreutils
     ```
     > **[ NOTE ]:**
     >
     > If your're running *nix or WSL, you don't need to install `coreutils` but if you get an error about "command not found: `realpath`" you'll need to find the appropriate package for your distro, or edit the script to use `readlink` or something instead, you'll figure it out.

 2. Download this script and save it somewhere.
-It's probabyl not worth registering as a package so you can download/install it however, wherever, you want.
+It's probably not worth registering as a package so you can download/install it however, wherever, you want.

     I suggest you make it accessible via your `$PATH` by creating a symbolic link to `/usr/bin/local`.